citrix/citrix-daas-rest-go/citrixquickdeploy/docs/SnapshotsModel.md

 HasLastRestoredSnapshot returns a boolean if a field has been set.

+### SetLastRestoredSnapshotNil

+`func (o *SnapshotsModel) SetLastRestoredSnapshotNil(b bool)`

+ SetLastRestoredSnapshotNil sets the value for LastRestoredSnapshot to be an explicit nil

+### UnsetLastRestoredSnapshot
+`func (o *SnapshotsModel) UnsetLastRestoredSnapshot()`

+UnsetLastRestoredSnapshot ensures that no value is present for LastRestoredSnapshot, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)